arnabdey73/resume/Arnab-Dey-DevOps-Engineer.md

 - Support and maintain radio communication **test infrastructure** across hardware, Linux servers, **Gerrit** workflows, and **Jenkins-based CI pipelines** in an engineering environment with multiple stakeholders.
 - Troubleshoot build, environment, and integration issues to improve the reliability and continuity of **smoke and regression testing** workflows and reduce CI disruption.
 - Automate operational and support tasks with **Python**, **Bash**, and **PowerShell** to reduce manual effort and improve response time in engineering-focused environments.
-- Partner with development and test teams to stabilize CI workflows, resolve operational issues, and improve day-to-day delivery efficiency.
+- Partner with development and test teams to stabilize CI workflows, resolve operational issues, and improve day-to-day delivery efficiency in Linux-based internal engineering environments.